$LS$-category of moment-angle manifolds and higher order Massey products: Further Applications

 A \emph{fullerene} $P$ is a simple $3$-polytope all of whose $2$-faces are pentagons and hexagons.
 These are mathematical idealisations of physical fullerenes - spherical molecules of carbon such that each carbon atom belongs to three carbon rings, and each carbon ring is either a pentagon or hexagon.

-The authors in~\cite{2015arXiv151103624F} have shown that the cohomology ring of moment-angle complexes is a complete combinatorial invariant of fullerenes, while Buchstaber and Erokhovets~\cite{2015arXiv151002948B,fullerene} show that the finer details of their cohomology encode many interesting properties of fullerenes.
+The authors in~\cite{2015arXiv151103624F} have shown that the cohomology ring of moment-angle complexes is a complete combinatorial invariant of fullerenes, while Buchstaber and Erokhovets~\cite{MR3706860,MR3486778} show that the finer details of their cohomology encode many interesting properties of fullerenes.
 For example, if $P^\ast$ is the dual of $P$, then the bigraded Betti numbers of $\z{\bd P^\ast}$ count the number $k$-\emph{belts} in $P$.
 Here, a $k$-belt of a simple polytope such as $P$ is a sequence of $2$-faces $(F_1,\ldots,F_k)$ such that $F_k\cap F_1\neq\emptyset$, $F_i\cap F_{i+1}\neq\emptyset$ for $1\leq i\leq k-1$, and all other intersections are empty.
-Notice that the $k$-belts of $P$ correspond to full subcomplexes of $\bd P^\ast$ that are $n$-gons.
-But since fullerenes can have no $3$-belts~\cite{2015arXiv151002948B,fullerene}, $\bd P^\ast$ must only have $n$-gons as full subcomplexes for $n\geq 4$.
+Notice that the $k$-belts of $P$ correspond to full subcomplexes of $\bd P^\ast$ that are $k$-gons.
+But since fullerenes can have no $3$-belts~\cite{MR3706860,MR3486778}, $\bd P^\ast$ must only have $n$-gons as full subcomplexes for $n\geq 4$.
 Moreover, since $\bd P^\ast$ is a triangulated $2$-sphere that is not a boundary of the $2$-simplex, it must have at least one such $n$-gon as a full subcomplex.
-Thus, $\filt(\bd P^\ast)=3$, so by Theorem~\ref{TMain}, \begin{proposition} For fullerences $P$, $\cat(\z{\bd P^\ast})=3$ and $\bd P^\ast$ is $3$-Golod.
-In particular, all Massey products consisting of decomposable elements in $H^+(\z{\bd P^\ast})$ must vanish.~$\qqed$ \end{proposition}
+Thus, $\filt(\bd P^\ast)=3$, and by Theorem~\ref{TMain}, we can determine certain Massey products in $H^*(\z{\bd P^\ast})$. \begin{theorem} For fullerenes $P$, $\cat(\z{\bd P^\ast})=3$ and $\bd P^\ast$ is $3$-annihilating.
+In particular, all Massey products consisting of decomposable elements in $H^+(\z{\bd P^\ast})$ must vanish.~$\qqed$ \end{theorem}

+Pogorelov polytopes~\cite{MR0208458} can be seen as a generalisation of fullerenes.
+A Pogorelov polytope is a combinatorial simple 3-polytope realisable in the Lobachevsky (hyperbolic) space as a bounded right-angled polytope.
+These polytopes are exactly simple 3-polytopes with cyclically 5-edge connected graphs.
+A Pogorelov polytope has no 3 and 4-gons and may have any prescribed numbers of $k$-gons, $k \geq 7$.
+Any simple polytope with only 5-, 6 and at most one 7-gon is Pogorelov.

+Since Pogorelov polytopes $P$ have no 3 and 4-belts of facets, $\bd P^*$ must only have $n$-gons as full subcomplexes for $n\geq 5$.
+Now following the same proof as in the case of fullerenes, we have the following statement. \begin{theorem} For Pogorelov polytopes $P$, $\cat(\z{\bd P^\ast})=3$ and $\bd P^\ast$ is $3$-annihilating.
+In particular, all Massey products consisting of decomposable elements in $H^+(\z{\bd P^\ast})$ must vanish.~$\qqed$ \end{theorem}

-\subsection{Neighbourly Complexes}
+\subsection{Neighbourly complexes}

 For any finite simply-connected $CW$-complex $X$, let

 and

 These coincide with the dimension and connectivity of $X$ up to homotopy equivalence.
 It is well known (c.f.~\cite{MR516214}) that $X$ satisfies